-Application of Proceeds of the Series 2016 Bonds
+Application of Proceeds of the Series 2017 Bonds

-The Board shall deposit the proceeds from the sale of the Series 2016 Bonds in the State Treasury of the State to the credit of the Program Fund within the fund designated as the "California State University Dormitory Construction Fund," which fund was created by Section 90073 of the Education Code of the State and is referred to as the "Program Fund", or to the related Escrow Fund, as applicable.
+The Board shall deposit the proceeds from the sale of the Series 2017 Bonds in the State Treasury of the State to the credit of the Program Fund within the fund designated as the "California State University Dormitory Construction Fund," which fund was created by Section 90073 of the Education Code of the State and is referred to as the "Program Fund."
+The Board shall account separately in the Program Fund for the proceeds from the sale of the Series 2017A Bonds and the Series 2017B Bonds.

-All or a portion of the proceeds from the sale of the Series 2016 Bonds shall be deposited in an account established within the Program Fund and designated as the "Series 2016A Project Account" or the "Series 2016B Project Account," as applicable (each, a "Project Account").
-Immediately after the receipt of the proceeds from the sale of the Series 2016 Bonds, the Trustee, upon the order of the Controller of the State, and in accordance with the Certificate of the Board, shall withdraw certain moneys from the related Project Account and deposit such moneys in separate accounts relating to the Series 2016 Bonds, including the related Escrow Fund, which the Trustee will establish in accordance with the Twenty-First Supplemental Indenture and the Twenty-Second Supplemental Indenture.
-Except as described in this section, the moneys remaining in a Project Account shall be used and applied solely to refinance the Prior Bonds and financing of such costs and costs and expenses incident to the issuance and sale of the Series 2016 Bonds (including transfers to any fund or funds from which advances have been made for any such costs and expenses mentioned in this section have been paid or provided for shall be used for such other purposes permitted under the Act as the Board may determine.
-The application of proceeds shall be subject in all respects to the terms and conditions of the Tax Certificate.
+Proceeds from the sale of the Series 2017A Bonds shall be deposited in an account established within the Program Fund and designated as the "Series 2017A Project Account."
+Immediately after the receipt of the proceeds from the sale of the Series 2017A Bonds, the Trustee, upon the order of the Controller of the State, and in accordance with the Certificate of the Board, shall withdraw from the Series 2017A Project Account and transfer to separate accounts relating to the Series 2017A Bonds, including the Escrow Fund, which the Trustee will establish in accordance with the Twenty-Third Supplemental Indenture, such proceeds.
+Except as described in this section, the moneys remaining in the Series 2017A Project Account shall be used and applied solely to meet the costs of acquisition and construction of the Series 2017A Projects and expenses and costs incidental to the acquisition and construction of the Series 2017A Projects, including the repayment of the principal of and interest on any interim loan, bond anticipation notes or other financing of such costs, and costs and expenses incident to the issuance and sale of the Series 2017A Bonds (including transfer to any fund or funds from which advances have been made for any such costs and expenses, in repayment of such advances), and for capitalized interest.
+Moneys shall be paid from the Series 2017A Project Account within the Program Fund upon claims filed by the Board with the Controller of the State and after audit by the Controller of the State in the manner provided by law and upon warrants drawn by the Controller of the State.
+Any moneys remaining in the Series 2017A Project Account in the Program Fund after all applicable costs and expenses have been transferred shall be used for such other purposes permitted under the Act as the Board may determine (including deposit to the Rebate Fund).